 Coal Facts are basic information and data related to coal-fired electricity.
 The facts are mostly drawn from independent sources like DOE’s Energy Information Administration.
-These coal facts are divided into eight sections:
+These coal facts are divided into seven sections:

 - Electricity Sources: How does coal match up with other sources of electricity?

 - Coal Fleet: How many coal-fired power plants operate around the U.S. and how much generating capacity do they provide?

 - Electricity Prices: How do electricity prices in states that use more coal compare with prices in states that use less coal?

 - Coal and Natural Gas Prices: How does the price of coal used for electricity generation compare to that of natural gas?

 - Cleaner Coal: How have coal-burning power plants reduced emissions?